folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 *   **Package.** A purchase order that represents the acquisition of multiple titles.
 *   **Piece.** A subsection of a receiving title that is expected to be received.
 For example, if the ordered title is a journal subscription, then a piece of that title could be volume one of the journal.
-*   **Receive.** To confirm that an order has been delivered to the library.
+*   **Receive.** To confirm that an all or part of an order has been delivered to the library.
-*   **Receiving title.** The name of ordered material.
-This may have one or more pieces attached.
+*   **Receiving title.** The title of the ordered material.
+There may be one or more pieces attached.
 *   **Unreceive.** To indicate that an order previously listed as “received” has not been delivered to the library.